-Prerequisite: Pre-Calculus Honors - Minimum Grade B and Teacher Recommendation

-Students may choose to take either Calculus AB or Calculus BC.
+Prerequisite: Pre-Calculus Honors - Minimum Grade B and Teacher Recommendation Students may choose to take either Calculus AB or Calculus BC.
 Calculus AB is similar to Calculus I at the university level.
 Calculus BC is similar to both Calculus I and II at the university level.
 The course strictly follows the curriculum implemented by the College Board.
 The course tests students in the conceptual comprehension of these Calculus topics: limits, differentiation and its applications, integration and application through volume rotation and areas under the curves.
 BC students will study series and extension to differential and integral concepts not taught at the AB level.
 Students are required to take the College Board AP Calculus exam at the end of the course.

-Science Department Course Offerings Subject Grade Level 8 9 10 11 12 7 ~ Life Sciences 1 Physical Science Biology Honors 1 Biology V Chemistry Honors ~ Chemistry ~ 1 ~ Physics 1 Environmental Science 1 1 AP Biology 1 1 ~ AP Chemistry 1 AP Physics I 1 1 1 AP Physics C 1
+College majors that benefit from AP Calculus AB and AP Calculus BC are linked.

+Science Department Course Offerings

+Subject Grade Level 7 8 9 10 11 12

+Life Sciences V

+Physical Science /

+Biology Honors V

+Biology v

+Chemistry Honors ✓

+Chemistry v

+Physics v v v

+Environmental Scien ce v V

+AP Biology v V

+AP Chemistry v v

+AP Physics I v v v

+AP Physics C v

+4 0 1

-\all course availability subject to scheduling and the number of student requests
+all course availability subject to scheduling and the number of student requests